-Proposed Section 15064.3 explains that a "lead agency may use models to estimate a project's vehicle miles traveled...."
-CEQA generally defers to lead agencies on the choice of methodology to analyze impacts.
+Proposed Section 15064.3 explains that a "lead agency may use models to estimate a project's vehicle miles traveled" CEQA generally defers to lead agencies on the choice of methodology to analyze impacts.
 (Santa Monica Baykeeper v.
-City of Malibu (2011) 193 Cal.App.4th 1538, 1546.)
+City of Malibu (2011) 193 Cal.App.4th 1538, 1546; see Laurel Heights Improvement Assn. v.
+Regents of University of California (1988) 47 Cal.3d 376, 409 ["the issue is not whether the studies are irrefutable or whether they could have been better" ... rather, the "relevant issue is only whether the studies are sufficiently credible to be considered" as part of the lead agency's overall evaluation].)
 This section provides suggestions to lead agencies regarding methodologies to analyze VMT associated with a project.